davidgiven/cpm65/README.md

 `third_party/altirrabasic` contains a hacked copy of Altirra Basic, which is © 2014 Avery Lee and is available under the terms of a minimal free license.
 See `third_party/altirrabasic/LICENSE.md` for the full text.

+`third_party/mad` contains a copy of Mad Assembler, which is © 2018-2023 Tomasz Biela and is available under the terms of the MIT license.
+See `third_party/mad/LICENSE` for the full text.